laistdomiciano/webeet/README.md

 1. **`README.md`**: This file contains all the necessary information to understand, set up, and use your API.
 2. **`requirements.txt`**: This file specifies the dependencies needed to run your application and tests.

-Make sure to replace the placeholder in the README (like the GitHub link) with actual information.
-Let me know if you need any more modifications or additional information!